philippelt/netatmo-api-python/usage.md

 Possible values for scope are :
  - read_station: to retrieve weather station data (Getstationsdata, Getmeasure)
- - read_camera: to retrieve Welcome data (Gethomedata, Getcamerapicture)
+ - read_camera: to retrieve Welcome camera data (Gethomedata, Getcamerapicture)
  - access_camera: to access the camera, the videos and the live stream.
+ - read_thermostat: to retrieve thermostat data (Getmeasure, Getthermostatsdata)
+ - write_thermostat: to set up the thermostat (Syncschedule, Setthermpoint)
+ - read_presence: to retrieve Presence data (Gethomedata, Getcamerapicture)
+ - access_presence: to access the camera, the videos and the live stream.

 Several value can be used at the same time, ie: 'read_station read_camera'